metigator/OOP012-Inheritance/README.md

 - `LoggedHours` (Integer): The actual number of work hours logged by the handyman.
 - `Hardship` (Decimal): An additional hardship allowance for the handyman.

-### Methods

-#### `CalculateNetSalary()`

->Calculates the gross salary based on the hourly rate and the expected number of work hours.
-Determines the overtime pay for any hours exceeding the expected number of work hours.
-Adds the hardship allowance to the salary.
-Deducts the income tax from the gross salary.
-The tax rate is fixed at 10%.
-Calculates the net salary after deducting the taxes.

 ```csharp
 public class Handyman